-To begin reframing our understanding of mathematical rigor, let's take a look at why even bright, hard working students like Maria are so confused by the new assessments.
+To begin reframing our understanding of mathematical rigor, let's take a look at why even bright, hard working students like Maria are so confused by how assessments have changed.
 Here's a sampling of the kind of volume problems students were used to seeing on math assessments.